inbravo/java-to-scala/first-milestone/why-scala.md

   * Execution of code examples will lets the users feel a sence of achivement, in-fact a motivation to read next Topic
   * Idea is to let readers, **Quickly Understand a Scala Concept and Feel Pulled towards Reading Next Scala Concept**
 * **Scala is easy to Learn for Java Programmers**
+  * Functional programming languages are experiencing a renaissance in recent years, chief among them are Scala and Clojure
+  * Scala is more fashionable these days.
+It provides both object oriented and functional programming and in compatible with Java Virtual Machine

 ---